 Listings which seem 'too good to be true'

-Be wary of listings which have a lower than the market price value for what is offered, or seem too good to be true.
+Be wary of listings which have a lower than the market price value for what is offered, bearing in mind their location, as well as those that seem too good to be true.
 Ensure you or a trusted party inspect the property before committing to any paperwork or payments.

 Example of a fraudulent listing: asking price too good to be true